 WHAT IS IT?

-CINGAL® is the first and only CE mark approved combination product formulated to provide the benefit of a cross-linked hyaluronic acid (HA) and a fast acting steroid.
-CINGAL is a powerful new single-injection treatment that combines Anika’s proprietary HA formulation with a corticosteroid to effectively treat the symptoms associated with osteoarthritis (OA) providing rapid pain relief that lasts through 6 months.*,1
+Cingal® is the first and only CE mark approved combination product formulated to provide the benefit of a cross-linked hyaluronic acid (HA) and a fast acting steroid.
+Cingal is a powerful single-injection treatment that combines Anika’s proprietary HA formulation with a corticosteroid to effectively treat the symptoms associated with osteoarthritis (OA) of the knee providing rapid pain relief that lasts through 6 months.*,1

 HOW DOES CINGAL WORK?

-In the European Economic Area and other parts of the world, CINGAL is indicated as a viscoelastic supplement or a replacement for synovial fluid in human joints.
-CINGAL is well suited for rapid and long-term relief of the symptoms of human joint dysfunctions such as osteoarthritis.
-The actions of CINGAL are long-term relief of symptoms by lubrication and mechanical support supplemented by short-term pain relief provided by triamcinolone hexacetonide.
+In the European Economic Area and other parts of the world, Cingal is indicated as a viscoelastic supplement or a replacement for synovial fluid in human knee joints.
+Cingal is well suited for rapid and long-term relief of the symptoms of human knee joint dysfunctions such as osteoarthritis.
+The actions of Cingal are long-term relief of symptoms by lubrication and mechanical support supplemented by short-term pain relief provided by triamcinolone hexacetonide.
 Intra-articular corticosteroids are widely used for their potent anti-inflammatory effects.
-The TH in CINGAL acts as an anti-inflammatory to provide rapid short-term pain relief within days of injection.
-Unlike other steroids with a shorter duration, TH lasts in the joint for 21 days.3
+The TH in Cingal acts as an anti-inflammatory to provide rapid short-term pain relief within days of injection.
+Unlike other steroids with a shorter duration, TH lasts in the knee joint for 21 days.3

-In Europe and other parts of the world, CINGAL cross-linked hyaluronic acid (HA) with triamcinolone hexacetonide (TH) is a single, intra-articular injection that is injected into the synovial cavity of human joints to relieve the symptoms of osteoarthritis.
+In Europe, Canada and other parts of the world, Cingal cross-linked hyaluronic acid (HA) with triamcinolone hexacetonide (TH) is a single, intra-articular injection that is injected into the synovial cavity of human knee joints to relieve the symptoms of osteoarthritis.

 WHY IS CINGAL RIGHT FOR YOUR PATIENTS?